Reviewed by: HU Medical Review Board | Last reviewed: July 2022 | Last updated: July 2022

 - Shortness of breath or trouble breathing

-Alunbrig can also increase your risk of developing high blood pressure (hypertension), abnormally slow heart rate (bradycardia), inflammation of the pancreas (pancreatitis), and muscle weakness, pain, or tenderness (myalgia).
-You doctor will monitor you for any signs of these issues; however, if you notice any signs that these may be occurring, such as dizziness, shortness of breath, feeling faint, upper abdominal pain, or changes in muscle pain or function, alert your provider immediately.
+Brigatinib can also increase your risk of developing high blood pressure (hypertension), abnormally slow heart rate (bradycardia), inflammation of the pancreas (pancreatitis), and muscle weakness, pain, or tenderness (myalgia).
+Your doctor will monitor you for any signs of these issues; however, if you notice any signs that these may be occurring, such as dizziness, shortness of breath, feeling faint, upper abdominal pain, or changes in muscle pain or function, alert your provider immediately.

 - Seeing flashes of light or sensitivity to light